ElomOfori/ElomOfori.github.io/project-instructions/circularity.md

 > 2. What needs to change from loop to loop?
 > 3. How long will the loop run?
 >
 > In our case, we want to _access every `circle` from our `circles` array_ and _apply the `physikz.updatePosition(circle)` function on each circle_.
-The circle called in the physics.updatePosition function changes from loop to loop.
+The circle called in the physikz.updatePosition function changes from loop to loop.
 We will loop until every circle has been called on!
 >
 > > **To iterate we can follow this pattern**
 > >
 > > ```javascript
 > > for (var i = 0; i < myArray.length; i++) {
 > >   // code to repeat using i
-> >
 > > }
 > > ```